jamescherti/outline-indent.el/README.md

 ### Why not use folding.el?

 The `folding.el` package is no longer maintained (abandoned) and uses markers in the buffer to annotate folds.
-It does not support utilizing indentation levels to determine foldable sections.
+It does not support using indentation levels to determine foldable sections.

 In contrast, `outline-indent.el` uses indentation levels to determine foldable sections.